antoinefeylessoufi/antoinefeylessoufi.github.io/_posts/2012-02-07-example-content.md

 ### Publications and under review

 * Feylessoufi, A., Kavadias, S. and Ralph, D. (2023).
-[Behavioral Microfoundations of New Practice Adoption: The Effects of Rewards, Training and Population Dynamics](https://pubsonline.informs.org/doi/10.1287/mnsc.2022.00305).
-Management Science.
+[Behavioral Microfoundations of New Practice Adoption: The Effects of Rewards, Training and Population Dynamics](https://pubsonline.informs.org/doi/10.1287/mnsc.2022.00305). _Management Science_.

 * A. Feylessoufi (with F. Brahm and M. Singer). [
 The impact of pay-for-performance on teams: Evidence from a natural experiment.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3872735) _Under Review_ .